Convex and concave decompositions of affine $3$-manifolds: Introduction

 \subsection{Introduction and history}

 An \hyperlink{term-afm}{affine manifold} is a manifold with an atlas of charts to $\bR^{n}$, $n \geq 2$, where the transition maps are in the affine group.
 Euclidean manifolds are examples.
-A \hyperlink{term-hopf}{Hopf manifold} that is the quotient of $\bR^{n} -\{O\}$ by a linear contraction group, i.e., a group of linear transformation generated by an element of with eigenvalues of norm greater than $1$ is an example.
-A half-Hopf manifold is the quotient of $H-\{O\}$ by a linear contraction group for a closed upper half-space $H$ of $\bR^{n}$.
+A \hyperlink{term-hopf}{Hopf manifold} that is the quotient of $\bR^{n} -\{O\}$ by a linear contraction group, i.e., a group of linear transformation generated by an element with eigenvalues of norm greater than $1$ is an example.
+A half-Hopf manifold is the quotient of $U-\{O\}$ by a linear contraction group for a closed upper half-space $U$ of $\bR^{n}$.
 (See Proposition \ref{prop:Hopf}.)
-Any real projective manifold projectively diffeomorphic to one of these is called by the same name.

-Recall that the affine space $\bR^{n}$ is imbedded in $\bR P^{n}$ as a complement of a hyperspace, and affine transformation groups naturally extend.
-The hyperspace is the set of ideal points $\bR P^{n}_{\infty}$ of $\bR^{n}$.
-Affine geodesics also extends to projective geodesics.

-We will look an affine manifold as a \hyperlink{term-rpm}{real projective manifold}, i.e., a manifold with an atlas of charts to $\bR P^{n}$ with transition maps in the projective group $\PGL(n+1, \bR)$.
-An affine manifold has a canonical real projective structure since the charts and the transition maps are projective also.

-Closed affine $2$-manifolds were classified by Benz\'ecri \cite{Ben} and Nagano-Yagi \cite{NY}.
-Benz\'ecri \cite{Ben2} made some initial stepping stones in this area.
 For the currently most extensive set of examples of affine manifolds, see the paper by Sullivan and Thurston \cite{SuTh}.
 We still have not obtained essentially different examples to theirs to this date.
 (See also Carri\`ere \cite{carr}, Smillie \cite{Smillie} and Benoist \cite{BenTor} and \cite{BenNil}.)
-A compact affine $3$-manifold is {\em radiant} if the holonomy group fixes a unique point.
+A connected compact affine $3$-manifold is {\em radiant} if the holonomy group fixes a unique point.
 (See Section \ref{sub:ram} and Barbot \cite{Barbot}, Fried, Goldman, and Hirsch \cite{FGH}.)
 Such a manifold has a complete flow called a {\em radiant flow}.
 A generalized affine suspension is a radiant affine manifold admitting a total cross-section.
 (See Proposition \ref{prop:tcs}.)
 A radiant affine $n$-manifold can be constructed easily from a real projective $(n-1)$-manifold using generalized affine suspension.
 (See Section 2.2 of \cite{Barbot} or Chapter 3 of \cite{rdsv}.)